MicrosoftDocs/azure-devops-docs/docs/test/new-test-plans-page.md

 The new Test Plans page has 5 sections:
 1. **Test Plan segment**: Use this to locate, favourite, edit, copy or clone a test plan.
-2. **Test Suites tree**: Use this to add, manage, export or order test suites.
+2. **Test Suites tree**: Use this to add and manage test suites.
 Leverage this to also assign configurations and perform user acceptance testing.
 3. **Define tab**: Collate, add and manage test cases in a test suite of choice via this tab.
 4. **Execute tab**: Assign and execute tests via this tab or locate a test result to drill into.
 5. **Chart tab**: Track test execution and status via charts which can also be pinned to dashboards.